gabrielnau/opentelemetry-clojure/README.md

     a multi-tenant system).
   - Performance:
     - why `Context.wrap` doesn't close the `Scope` ?
-    - get a Yourkit licence for open source project ?
+    - get a Yourkit licence for open source project: https://www.yourkit.com/java/profiler/purchase/#os_license
     - warn on reflection
     - for some functions, if I provide an easy-to-use but with reflection, then I must also provide a more Java-ish version but without reflection (when perf is required) -> Span attributes
     - with-bindings vs binding -> perf difference ?
 TODO: check with criterium